 Whether existing penalties for policy violations are sufficient or if additional provisions/penalties for specific violations should be added into the policy.

-5.2.5.1 Issue Description

-The ‘Review of Issues for Transfers Working Group’ found that ‘existing penalties are not sufficient deterrent (loser pays) to discourage bad actors’ and ‘existing penalties are difficult to enforce’.
-It was also noted that at the time of the Transfers Working Group (19 January 2006), the only option to penalize registrars for not complying with the policy available to ICANN was the ‘nuclear option’ (termination of accreditation).
-Since then, two new Registrar Accreditation Agreement (RAA) have been negotiated (see - http://www.icann.org/en/resources/registrars/raa/ra-agreement-21may09-en.htm and the ), which introduce graduated sanctions in the case of non-compliance with ICANN policies.

-5.2.5.2 WG Observations
+5.2.5.1 Observations

 In its discussions the WG considered that, due to the length of the entire series of IRTP PDPs, the original Charter question dates from 2006.
-The 2009 RAA, as well as the recently-adopted 2013 RAA have introduced significant improvements in this area (see Annex D for further details).
-For example, in comparison to the 2009 RAA, the 2013 RAA further detailed the types of enforcement and sanction structures that will be available to ICANN compliance.
+Since then, two new Registrar Accreditation Agreement (RAA) have been negotiated, the 2009 RAA and the 2013 RAA, both of which introduce graduated sanctions in the case of non-compliance with ICANN policies.
+For example, in comparison to the 2009 RAA, the 2013 RAA further detailed the types of enforcement and sanction structures that will be available to ICANN Compliance.
 Additionally, like the 2009 RAA, the 2013 RAA also provides the option of less than complete suspensions where a registrar would not be able to add new domain names or accept transfers but still permits registrant customers to manage their existing names.

 A full overview of the 2001 RAA penalty structure, that was in place when the Charter question was drafted, as well as the additional penalty regimes from the 2009 and the 2013 RAA can be found in the Annex D.